U.S. Route 202: Maine

 US 202 is posted as an east–west highway in Maine.

 The highway enters the state by crossing the Salmon Falls River at South Lebanon and bridges the Mousam River in Sanford.
 The highway then passes through Alfred, Waterboro and Hollis before crossing the Saco River at Salmon Falls.
 The highway passes through Gorham and crosses the Presumpscot River into South Windham.
-There is a rotary with U.S. Route 302 at Foster's Corner and an interchange with I-95 at Gray.
+There is a rotary with U.S. Route 302 (US 202's only connection to US 2) at Foster's Corner and an interchange with I-95 at Gray.
 The highway parallels I-95 through New Gloucester to Auburn and crosses the Androscoggin River into Lewiston, passing near the campus of Bates College.
 A very short stretch through the latter two cities is four-lane highway, but most of its length in the Pine Tree State consists of two-lane road.
-Its final miles west of Hampden, including the short overlay on I-395, and concurrency with US 1A also include four-laned segments.
+Its final miles west of Hampden also include a four-laned segment.

-The highway passes through Greene, Monmouth, and Winthrop concurrently with Maine Route 11 and Maine Route 100, and becomes concurrent with State Route 17 at Manchester.
+The highway passes through Greene, Monmouth, and Winthrop concurrently with Maine Route 11 and Maine Route 100 and becomes concurrent with State Route 17 at Manchester.
 US 202 runs concurrently with U.S. Route 201 as it crosses the Kennebec River at Augusta, and shortly thereafter it picks up State Route 3 and State Route 9.
-US 202 then ends at I-395 and SR 15 just a half mile east of US 2 and a half mile west of US 1A Bus in Bangor, Maine.
-I-395's junction with US 1A just southeast of the eastern terminus of US 202 is just two miles south of central Bangor.
+US 202 ends at I-395’s exit 2 near Bangor.